-Four Diamonds covers the cost of pediatric cancer treatment for all eligible patients at Penn State Children’s Hospital and supports a multitude of specialty care providers who exclusively serve the physical, mental, emotional and spiritual needs of patients and families.
+Four Diamonds covers the cost of pediatric cancer treatment for all eligible patients at Penn State Health Children’s Hospital and supports a multitude of specialty care providers who exclusively serve the physical, mental, emotional and spiritual needs of patients and families.

 Four Diamonds also funds groundbreaking research at all levels, seeking improved treatments and cures to benefit children and adolescents around the world.